Low Maintenance Grass for Your Landscape Design

 Grasses for those Who Hate Weeding

 I’ve had to reassure more than one new client the grasses I use don’t spread or reseed.
 My years of experience with plants means I’m slow to use the untested new plants, including grasses.
 I’ve seen too many new industry introductions (plants) that looked like a good thing turn into thugs after a few years in a garden.
-Most of my clients say they dislike weeding over all outdoor chores so I shun plants with potential for adding weeding to the maintenance list.
+Most of my clients say weeding is the worst of the outdoor chores so I shun plants with potential for adding weeding to the maintenance list.

 Researching New Plant Material